gulsherkooner/Docker-Docs/README.md

 Docker Environment Setup on Hetzner Cloud
 This guide provides a step-by-step process to set up SSH access, configure a firewall, install Docker and Docker Compose, and deploy a microservices application on an Ubuntu 22.04 server hosted with Hetzner Cloud.
-The application includes auth-service, post-service, sub-service, next-frontend, api-gateway, and shared infrastructure (nginx, postgres, redis).
+The application includes auth-service, post-service, sub-service, dating-service, next-frontend, api-gateway, and shared infrastructure (nginx, postgres, redis).

 🔑 1.
 Generate SSH Key on Windows

 Open PowerShell on your Windows machine.

 Generate an SSH key pair:
-ssh-keygen -t ed25519 -C "ubuntu-4gb-hel1-2"
+ssh-keygen -t ed25519 -C "Ubuntu-4gb-hel1-2"

 Press Enter to accept the default file location (C:\Users\your_username\.ssh\id_ed25519).